 To be shortlisted and win an award, all applicants must satisfy these eligibility criteria:

-If you would like to discuss whether your work is relevant to the Ashden Awards, or have questions about the application process, please contact us on +44 (0) 20 7410 7023 or email@example.com
+If you would like to discuss whether your work is relevant to the Ashden Awards, or have questions about the application process, please contact us at firstname.lastname@example.org

-In 2023, we will be awarding work that fits into the themes listed above and meets the criteria listed in our FAQS.
-Please refer to these themes and criteria when considering your application as eligibility for the different awards is based on the type of work you are engaged in and the country where that work is carried out.
+In 2024, we will be awarding work that fits into the themes listed here and meets the criteria listed in our FAQS.
+Please consider these themes and criteria when making your application, as eligibility for the different awards is based on the type of work you are engaged in, and the country where that work is carried out.

-When completing your application, please indicate the specific theme/themes you feel are most relevant to your work.
+The application form will ask you which specific theme or themes you feel are most relevant to your work.
 We will consider your application in themes other than the ones you have indicated if we feel they fit your work more closely.
-If you feel you work doesn’t fit into any of the themes listed below, please contact firstname.lastname@example.org to discuss your eligibility.
+If you feel you work doesn’t fit into any of the themes listed below, please contact email@example.com to discuss your eligibility.

-Yes – you can make more than one application, providing they are for different programmes or businesses, if you are involved with more than one.
+Yes, you can make more than one application, providing they are for different programmes or businesses.
 Please do not submit two applications for the same work.

 No – for all our Awards, the work submitted for the Award must be currently available to customers, clients or beneficiaries.
 The more evidence that you can present for the impact of your work, the better your chance of meeting the award criteria.